krishenriksen/AnberPorts/osk-sdl/README.md

 - Y button, will toggle capslock.

 - SELECT button, will quit without outputting input string.
-- START button, will output the current input.
+- START button, will output the current input to current tty

 ## Support the project